What Is Advanced Manufacturing? A Quick Guide

 Flexible Features Serve the Entire Team

 Advanced manufacturing requires flexible software that can work in the boardroom and on the factory floor.
-ProjectManager’s multiple project views mean you can schedule on Gantt charts or the sheet view, teams can manage their tasks on kanban boards, the list view of a robust calendar.
-All can be automated, share data for one source of truth and offer a collaborative platform.
+ProjectManager’s multiple project views mean you can schedule on Gantt charts or the sheet view while teams can manage their tasks on kanban boards, the list view or a robust calendar.
+All views can be automated and the data remains the same to establish one source of truth.

-Our software lets you manage costs, resources and stay updated in real time with email notifications and in-app alerts so you know if someone comments or updates a task.
-Balance your team’s workload to keep them productive and use secure timesheets to streamline payroll and track your team’s work on tasks.
+Our software lets you manage costs and resources and stay updated in real time with email notifications and in-app alerts so you know if someone comments or updates a task.
+Balance your team’s workload to keep them productive and use secure timesheets to streamline payroll and track your team’s work at the task level.

 ProjectManager is award-winning software that helps manufacturers fabricate and deliver their products on time and within budget.
 Our flexible tool has a collaborative platform that allows every department to work better together and communicate in real time.
 Resources can be tracked and allocated as needed to keep the production cycle running smoothly.
 Get started with ProjectManager today for free.